niceliuc/TCAdmin-v2/Conan-Exiles/README.md

 1. Download the latest release of this repo
 2. Upload the XML via "Games & Other Voice Servers" - "Import"
 3. Go to > Settings > Game Tools > "Steam Game Downloader" and Download the Server Files
-4. Edit File Permissions ********
-5. Create "Mod" folder in "ConanSandbox" Directory
+4. Create "Mod" folder in "ConanSandbox" Directory
-6. Create "modlist.txt" text file in your new "Mod" folder
+5. Create "modlist.txt" text file in your new "Mod" folder
-7. In root Folder run "StartServer.bat" and leave it for a few mins then click on the main windows and push CTRL+C to shut down.
+6. In root Folder run "StartServer.bat" and leave it for a few mins then click on the main windows and push CTRL+C to shut down.
 (This will generate the files needed)
-8. Go to > ConanSandbox > Saved > Config > WindowsServer and change the permissions on the files listed in step (9)
+7. Go to > ConanSandbox > Saved > Config > WindowsServer and change the permissions on the files listed in step (9)
-9. Right Click & Properties then check the "Read-only" check box on these files.
+8. Right Click & Properties then check the "Read-only" check box on these files.
 "ServerSettings.ini" , "Game.ini" , "Engine.ini"
-10. You can now create your first service!
+9. You can now create your first service!

 ## Features